apike/allenpike.com/_posts/2009-03-04-the-california-guys.markdown

 ![](/images/wp-uploads/2009/02/devil.png)**Some lessons in contracting learned by being a slave programmer.**

 When the tech bubble burst, I was young and inexperienced.
 The local ISP where I’d been learning PHP laid me off, so I struck out on my own doing freelance web development.
-They say you have to learn through mistakes (([Some disagree](http://www.37signals.com/svn/posts/1555-learning-from-failure-is-overrated), but failure was the learning tool I had at my disposal.)), and software engineering books usually enumerate the kinds of mistakes available for you to make.
+They say you have to learn through mistakes – [some disagree](http://www.37signals.com/svn/posts/1555-learning-from-failure-is-overrated), but failure was the learning tool I had at my disposal.
+Software engineering books usually enumerate the kinds of mistakes available for you to make.
 Fortunately for my learning, I made all of these mistakes in one project.

 <!-- more -->